theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-visualstudio-configure-upgrade.md

 <properties
-   pageTitle="Konfigurieren von Upgrades für eine Service Fabric-Anwendung | Microsoft Azure" description="Erfahren Sie, wie Sie die Einstellungen für das Upgrade einer Service Fabric-Anwendung mithilfe von Microsoft Visual Studio konfigurieren." services="service-fabric" documentationCenter="na" authors="cawaMS"
+   pageTitle="Configure the upgrade of a Service Fabric application | Microsoft Azure" description="Learn how to configure the settings for upgrading a Service Fabric application by using Microsoft Visual Studio." services="service-fabric" documentationCenter="na" authors="cawaMS"